weleho/fivem-status-script/README.md

-# Fivem Status Bot by Weleho
+# Fivem Status Script by Weleho

 1. Create Webhook to channel you want.
 2. Configure config.lua and start script